cobbr/SharpSploit/SharpSploit/SharpSploit - Quick Command Reference.md

 * `PatchAmsiScanBuffer()` - Patch the AmsiScanBuffer function in amsi.dll to disable the AMSI for the current process.

+### SharpSploit.Evasion.ETW

+* `PatchETWEventWrite()` - Patch the ETWEventWrite function in ntdll.dll to disable ETW for the current process.

 ## SharpSploit.Execution

 ### SharpSploit.Execution.Assembly